tbnobed/blabbme/nginx-proxy-config.md

 ### Testing Your Configuration

-After setting up the proxy, test these endpoints:
+After setting up the proxy with HTTPS, test these endpoints:

 1. **Main App**: `https://your-domain.com/`
 2. **Health Check**: `https://your-domain.com/api/health`
 3. **Admin Login**: `https://your-domain.com/admin/login`
-4. **WebSocket**: Should connect automatically when accessing the chat
+4. **WebSocket**: Should connect automatically as `wss://your-domain.com/ws`

+### HTTPS Notes

+- WebSocket connections will automatically use `wss://` (secure WebSocket) with HTTPS
+- Session cookies are automatically set to secure when HTTPS is detected
+- No additional server configuration needed - the app detects HTTPS from proxy headers

 ### Troubleshooting